 Another question which is of interest is how to pass from one pyramid level to another.
-Wexler et al. presented quite an intricate scheme in [38] to do this, whereas Granados et al. propose a simple upsampling of the shift map.
-This is conceptually simpler than the approach of Wexler et al. and, after experimentation, we chose this option as well.
-Therefore, the shift map φ is upsampled using nearest neighbours interpolation, and both the higher resolution video and the higher resolution texture features are reconstructed using Equation 2.4.
-One final note on this point is that we use the upsampled version of φ as an initialisation for the PatchMatch algorithm at each level apart from the coarsest (this differs to our previous work in [30]).
+Wexler, Shechtman, and Irani presented quite an intricate scheme in [40] to do this, whereas Granados et al. propose a simple upsampling of the shift map.
+This is conceptually simpler than the approach of Wexler, Shechtman, and Irani and, after experimentation, we chose this option as well.
+Therefore, the shift map $\phi$ is upsampled using nearest neighbors interpolation, and both the higher resolution video and the higher resolution texture features are reconstructed using (3.2).
+One final note on this point is that we use the upsampled version of $\phi$ as an initialization for the PatchMatch algorithm at each level apart from the coarsest (this differs from our previous work in [31]).

+3.7.
+Various implementation details.
 We also require a threshold which will stop the iterations of the ANN search and reconstruction steps.
-In our work, we use the average colour difference in each channel per pixel between iterations as a stopping criterion.
+In our work, we use the average color difference in each channel per pixel between iterations as a stopping criterion.
 If this falls below a certain threshold, we stop the iteration at the current level.
 We set this threshold to 0.1.
-In order to avoid iterating for too long, so we also impose a maximum number of 20 iterations at any given pyramid level.
+In order to avoid iterating for too long, we also impose a maximum number of 20 iterations at any given pyramid level.

 The patch size parameters were set to $5 \times 5 \times 5$ in all of our experiments.
-We set the texture feature parameter λ to 50.
-Concerning the spatio-temporal PatchMatch, we use ten iterations of propagation/random search during the ANN search algorithm and set the window size reduction factor β to 0.5 (as in the paper of Barnes et al. [5]).
+We set the texture feature parameter $\lambda$ to 50.
+Concerning the spatio-temporal PatchMatch, we use ten iterations of propagation/random search during the ANN search algorithm and set the window size reduction factor $\beta$ to 0.5 (as in the paper of Barnes et al. [5]).

-The complete algorithm is summarized in Alg.
-4.
+The complete algorithm is summarized in Algorithm 4.